DevMountain/sql-1-afternoon/README.md

 1. Add 3 new Artists to the Artist table. ( It's already created )
 2. Select 10 artists in reverse alphabetical order.
 3. Select 5 artists in alphabetical order.
-4. Select all artists that start with the word Black
+4. Select all artists that start with the word "Black".
-5. Select all artists that contain the word Black
+5. Select all artists that contain the word "Black".

 ### Solution